"

 Accent Marks to Distinguish Homonyms

 Written accent marks are also used to differentiate between otherwise identical words.
-This can end up being of importance for reading comprehension in some situations.
+This is important for reading comprehension.
+These words are pronounced the same.
+The presence or absence of the accent mark determines the word’s meaning.
 Note the following pairs:

 As you progress through the text and study the different verb tenses, various cases will be pointed out in which the absence or presence of a written accent mark is the only distinction between two otherwise identical forms of different persons or verb tenses of several verb tenses.